dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 1. **Use the _continue-as-new_ API**:
     Each workflow SDK exposes a _continue-as-new_ API that workflows can invoke to restart themselves with a new input and history.
 The _continue-as-new_ API is especially ideal for implementing "eternal workflows", like monitoring agents, which would otherwise be implemented using a `while (true)`-like construct.
 Using _continue-as-new_ is a great way to keep the workflow history size small.

+    > The _continue-as-new_ API truncates the existing history, replacing it with a new history.

 1. **Use child workflows**:
     Each workflow SDK exposes an API for creating child workflows.
 A child workflow behaves like any other workflow, except that it's scheduled by a parent workflow.
 Child workflows have: